Jeremy's Phillies Diary

 Check out Matt's various sites (link to your right) for up-to-the-minute updates on his adventures with a dislocated leg and also not smoking.
 While you're still here, I'll mention my role in this: I was no more than three feet away from Matt when he suddenly collapsed.
 My first reaction, I am ashamed to say, was to step over him - thinking him to be nothing more than a clumsy idiot - and save the lava lamp he had sent tottering over as he fell.
 It was only when I turned around to help him up that I saw our friend Corbin examining Matt's leg and shouting things like "GET SOME ICE!"
 It was then I realized that the man was in genuine pain, and not, as I say, merely a clumsy idiot who falls over.
 I felt bad about it for most of the rest of the party, until some people pointed out that if I hadn't moved out of the way, Matt might have knocked me over as well, and that if I hadn't saved the lamp it might have shattered and sent inconvenient glass shards flying everywhere.
 So the lesson is, as always, I need to calm down.
 Anyway, get better soon, my friend.

-National Novel Writing Month again this year.
+With that out of the way let me say a few words about my newest project.
+I am participating in National Novel Writing Month again this year.
 I doubt that I will reach the 50K word goal this time, as I will be driving cross country for at least nine days out of November and will therefore lose some valuable writing time.
 But no matter - Nanowrimo is merely an exercise to get people writing, not an actual contest, the winning or not winning of which won't get anybody published.
 And, presuming my book goes well, I'll still be writing it well into December, so the artificiality of the "month" concept isn't going to stop me.
 I can live with the blemish on my lifetime Nanowrimo record of not reaching 50K this time.

 My as-yet-theoretical novel is called The Galloping Milk Thrush Show.
 It's an idea I've been kicking around in my head, and in scattered notebooks, in various forms, for over eight years.
 I originally conceived it as a television series, but at this point in my life I’m far too lazy and cowardly to try to pursue a career in screenwriting.
 It would involve moving to that city where they do that, and I’m not doing that.
 So – since I’m much more interested in writing novels anyway – I’m using the idea to experiment with some ideas I have about novel writing, story telling, and all that good stuff.